jamiesarahg/interfaceCode/README.md

 ## Node

 The node code is in the node folder.
 We used [express](https://github.com/visionmedia/express) for routing, as well as [node-serialport](https://github.com/voodootikigod/node-serialport) for serial communication.
+We chose to use node over python because it's simpler to make a simple user interface with HTML than with some python library that we didn't already know how to use coming into the project.

 ### "Hardware API"